-Serena Williams breaks 3-year title drought at ASB Classic
+‘It feels good’: Serena Williams ends 3-year title drought

-AUCKLAND, New Zealand (AP) — Serena Williams broke a three-year title drought when she beat fellow American Jessica Pegula 6-3, 6-4 on Sunday to win the singles final at the ASB Classic.
+AUCKLAND, New Zealand (AP) — Serena Williams ended a three-year title drought when she beat fellow American Jessica Pegula 6-3, 6-4 on Sunday to win the singles final at the ASB Classic.

-Williams hadn’t won a title since the Australian Open singles in January, 2017, and not since she became a mother to her daughter Olympia, who was court-side to see the victory.
+Williams hadn’t won a title since the Australian Open in January 2017, and not since she became a mother to her daughter Olympia, who was court-side to see the victory.

-- Seattle police officer contributed to man's death with ruse that 'shocked the conscience,' investigation finds

-- 'I misspoke': Rep. Adam Smith of Bellevue backtracks after split with Nancy Pelosi on impeachment strategy

 “It feels good.
 It’s been a long time,” Williams said.
 “I think you can see the relief on my face.